cardano-foundation/CIPs/CIP-XXXX/README.md

 - [X] Demonstrate a working MVP
 - [ ] Open source an MVP example of token faucet server-side code
-- [ ] Receive feedback and iterate on Version 2 based on community feedback
+- [ ] Receive feedback and iterate based on community feedback

 ## Implementation Plan